Skip to main content Skip to complementary content

 IdP metadata

 The service provider setup requires metadata about the identity provider.
-In Qlik Cloud, you can upload this information as IdP metadata files through the Management Console.
+In Qlik Cloud, you can upload this information as IdP metadata files through the Administration activity center.

 The identity provider metadata includes the following details: